-Residential developments of five residential units or more, or non-residential development of 500sqm or more must prepare and submit a Construction Impact Statement for approval by the Local Authority to show how the impact of construction traffic during the demolition/construction period has been minimised and ensure that the measures it contains are adhered to throughout the development process.
+Residential developments of 5 residential units or more, or non-residential development of 500sqm or more must:

+- a) Contribute to improving local footpaths, cycleways and bridleways, linking to the existing networks within the parish. - b) prepare a Construction Impact Statement to show how the impact of construction traffic during the demolition/ construction period has been minimised and ensure that the measures it contains are adhered to throughout the development process.